 What is the EU Tyre Label?

-All new car, van, 4x4 and SUV tyres manufactured since mid-2012 carry a tyre label to let drivers know a little more about their performance.
+All new car, van, 4x4 and SUV tyres manufactured since mid-2012 carry a tyre label to let drivers know a little more about their performance, with a new EU label in place since the 1st May 2021.
 The labelling system was created to help drivers make a more informed decision when choosing new tyres for their vehicle.

 In many ways the label is similar to the energy stickers that appear on white goods like fridge freezers to rate their energy efficiency.
 Every tyre is different and not all tyres offer the same level of performance.
 The EU tyre label provides objective and comparable information about the tyre’s performance in three key areas:

-- Fuel Efficiency – how often will you need to refuel?
+- Rolling Resistance – how often will you need to refuel or recharge?

 - Wet Grip – what is the braking distance of the tyre on wet roads?